matiskay/html-similarity/README.md

-# HTML Similarity Tools
+# HTML Similarity

-This package provides a set of functions to measure the similarity web pages.
+This package provides a set of functions to measure the similarity between web pages.

 ## Recomendations for joint similarity